CSLewin/APBW/mess/BigMess.md

 	yeah I'd totally play this if it also got some decent but theme-limited non-combat skills.
 Maybe Ritual Casting for free and a handful of cantrips (but no cantrip that does damage)

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
-Classes (?), Attack, Defense, Damage
+### Combat

+Initiative:
+At the start of each round, each PC rolls 2d6 + Grace.
+- On a 7+, that PC goes before the enemy.
+- On a 6-, they go after the enemy.

+Note: This doesn't account for faster or slower enemies, but it does keep it simple.

+Combat rounds play out in four phases:
+1. PCs faster than the enemy
+2. The enemy
+3. PCs slower than the enemy
+4. End of the Round

+Players may freely determine among themselves the order in which their characters act within a phase.

 Attacks:
-	Melee attacks: 1d20 + Might
+	Attacks: 1d20 + Might, Grace, or Lore, depending.
-	Ranged attacks:

 An attack roll is successful if it is equal to or greater than the target's Defense.

 Damage:
 	Everyone makes attack rolls the same way.
 However, your style affects how you determine the results: